Category: Articles & Essays

 • Silent Movies: The Passion of Joan of Arc

-Earlier, I mentioned in my post about Louise Brooks that film scholars consider Pandora’s Box to be (arguably) one of the three best of the silent era.
+Earlier, I mentioned in my post about Louise Brooks that film scholars consider Pandora’s Box to be arguably one of the three best of the silent era.
 Each was revolutionary in its own way, and all have had incalculable influences on subsequent filmmakers.
-This one is the second of the trio.
-Joan of Arc movies largely have been unsuccessful with…
+This is the final one of the trio, the first being Sunrise.
+Joan of Arc movies…

 • The Last of Sheila

-One of the best and most overlooked movies of the `70s, The Last of Sheila (1973) also is among the cleverest mysteries ever written — with good reason, since the screenwriters were Anthony Perkins (yes, that Anthony Perkins) and Stephen Sondheim.
-Despite the fact that it starred James Mason, Raquel Welch, James Coburn, Richard Benjamin, and Dyan…
+One of the best and most overlooked movies of the `70s, The Last of Sheila (1973) also is among the cleverest mysteries ever written — with good reason, since the screenwriters were Anthony Perkins (yes, that Anthony Perkins, the son of early 20th century writer/actor Osgood Perkins) and Stephen Sondheim.
+Despite the fact that it starred James…

 • SILENT MOVIES: Louise Brooks, The Quintessential Flapper